Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 4.3.6 – Only officially sponsored shooters can (should they choose to) wear sponsored shirts/colours etc. during PRL events.

-4.3.7 – Sponsoring companies will have the right to use the PRL logo on all advertising released during the period of sponsorship.
+4.3.7 – Only the primary name/brand associated with each sponsored shooter (ref 4.3.2) may use the PRL logo on all advertising released during the period of sponsorship.

 4.3.8 – Any agreement between a sponsored shooter and their sponsor(s) is their own and the PRL is not responsible for this arrangement.